 On 3 March 1976, the Roxie Cinema was born.
 Over the last three years, the Roxie has taken over a small but important niche in the Bay Area cinema scene, premiering films such as THE LIFE AND DEATH OF FRIDA KAHLO, Werner Herzog’s EVEN DWARFS STARTED SMALL and FATA MORGANA, REBELLION IN PATAGONIA, Fernando Arrabal’s GUERNICA, Rosa von Praunheim’s IT IS NOT THE HOMOSEXUAL WHO IS PERVERSE, BUT THE SITUATION IN WHICH HE LIVES, THE LAST RESORT, THE OPIUM WARLORDS, Sam Fuller’s DEAD PIGEON ON BEETHOVEN STREET, Robert Kramer’s SCENES FROM THE CLASS STRUGGLE IN PORTUGAL, Reinhard Hauff’s THE BRUTALIZATION OF FRANZ BLUM, Jean-Marie Straub’s THE BRIDGEROOM, THE COMEDIENNE AND THE PIMP, Josef von Sternberg’s ANATHAN, THE LAST CAUSE, POPE JOAN, Jean Cocteau’s LES ENFANTS TERRIBLES and THE PHANTOM BARON, David Lynch’s ERASERHEAD, IN THE BEGINNING WAS THE END, THE TRUTH ABOUT DE-EVOLUTION, Luis Bunel’s L’AGE d’OR and ILLUSION TRAVELS BY STREETCAR, CONTROLLING INTEREST, A DAY WITHOUT SUNSHINE, HOMEBOYS, RED DIRT, Curt McDowell’s THUNDERCRACK!, George Kuchar’s THE DEVIL’S CLEAVAGE and SYMPATHY FOR A SINNER, Allan Moyle’s THE RUBBER GUN, EUGENE DEBS, PEOPLES’ WALL, SONG OF THE CANARY, MASADA MIGHT FALL AGAIN, FESTIVAL OF BARDS, Vito Russo’s THE CELLULOID CLOSET, THE NAKED CIVIL SERVANT, SHOWBOAT 1988-THE REMAKE, Ronald Chase’s LULU, Roberto Rosellini’s THE MIRCALE and THE HUMAN VOICE, and DOWNPOUR, and hosting filmmakers such as Paul Schrader, James Broughton, Curt McDowell, Rosa von Praunheim, Yvette Biro and Allan Moyle.

-After a brief dalliance with New College of California, the Roxie received 501c3 non-profit status in 2009, and has doubled-down on its iron-willed dedication to showcase the coolest/weirdest/most-thought provoking films of the past, present and future.
+The Roxie received 501c3 non-profit status in 2009, and has doubled-down on its iron-willed dedication to showcase the coolest/weirdest/most thought-provoking films of the past, present, and future.